vtimd/vcs-fitcycle/README.md

 1. Clone this repository to your local system.

+2. Create tf file by adding ".tf" to bigapp or smallapp depending on the deployment type

-2. Create a file named `terraform.tfvars` in the repository (don't worry, Git will ignore it) and populate it with values for the following variables:
+3. Create a file named `terraform.tfvars` in the repository (don't worry, Git will ignore it) and populate it with values for the following variables:

     akey (your AWS access key)
     skey (your AWS secret access key)